WWE News: CM Punk Breaks Down In Tears During Testimony, And Revealing AJ Lee Texts Are Exposed

 And then things got very interesting.
 Reportedly, a series of text messages between AJ and Punk were revealed during the trial.
 Numerous texts were read of the couple’s conversation centering around his lump.
 Purportedly, Punk described in a text how much the lump hurt and said he hates “doc Amann” for not helping him out.
 AJ encouraged him to see her doctor, and he begrudgingly agreed to do so.

-Reportedly, He was seen by a physician’s assistant, Patrick Duffy, and sent Lee a text stating that he was told it was a staph infection.
+Reportedly, he was seen by a physician’s assistant, Patrick Duffy, and sent Lee a text stating that he was told it was a staph infection.
 The WrestleZone notes also indicated that Phil Brooks sent a series of texts to Mendez during the procedure of the cyst being removed, and described it as being very painful.

 Those series of texts are very revealing because, as Inquisitr previously reported, the WWE had at one point released a video of CM Punk’s back during the time of the injury in question, and the photos seemingly showed no visible lumps.
 The video was since deleted, but it instilled a lot of doubt for many individuals of the legitimacy of Punk’s claims.
 The fact that Phil testified that the lump was on his beltline indicates that it wouldn’t have been visible when he wore his ring gear, and the series of texts between him and his wife is a very convincing argument to the former wrestler’s claims.
 But the trial is not over, and more information will likely surface from both sides.